-This rotation is designed for a two week rotation with our faculty oral surgeon initially, and a one week rotation at the end of the residency year.
+This is a two week rotation with our faculty oral surgeon at Arkansas Children’s Hospital.
 Each resident spends one on one time with the oral surgeon treating in the Oral Health Clinic at UAMS, ACH, and the ENT clinic at UAMS.
 Residents will learn surgical procedures and familiarize themselves with third molar extractions, jaw resections, stabilizations, obturator construction and TMJ therapy.
 They will also participate in removal of cancerous tumors and cysts, assist the surgeon with biopsies, and participate in surgeries with the cleft palate team.
 Patients included are complex pediatric and adult patients, special needs patients, trauma, and OR cases.

 Emergency Medicine—2 Weeks